The Epic Downfall Of The Casino That Was Supposed To Save Atlantic City

 The most expensive casino in New Jersey history has been at or near the bottom of gaming revenue every month since its opening.

-Just to keep the 6.3 million square foot space running, they have had to amend their line of credit three times.
+Just to keep the 6.3 million square foot space running, they've had to amend their line of credit three times.

-It wasn't enough.
-The casino announced that it would seek bankruptcy protection.
-It would have to do so again a year later...
+A $150-million cash infusion in December was supposed to keep things going through 2013 and pay for investments designed for a wider clientele.

 In a managed bankruptcy, the casino won't shut down or cease operations, while investors will exchange a billion dollars in debt for equity.